 Tú vs usted may not be all that different here.
 A fortyish Asturian suppressed irritation while tutear‘d by a bank teller — “You don’t know me,” thought he — but noted that said tellers were also tutearing everyone else.
 Madrileños have assured me that a gray hair like me can “tú” with impunity, but a necktied hotelier frowned when so addressed.
 I switched quickly to usted; the frown disappeared.
 A judgment call.

 Usted does not necessarily imply respect, may signify only formality, reserve, distance.
 Consider the consistent use of ‘usted’ in an unfriendly 2015 debate between Pedro Sánchez and Mariano Rajoy.

 That’s right.
 You’ve got it.
 Spoken as an Anglophile would pronounce the distress signal SOS, but with a pause and a speed bump after the first ‘S.’ (e.g., ESS-oh-ess.)

 And now, the most interesting, at least to me:

 Hombre = man.
-That’s what I learned in Spanish 1A, and I remember no speech, text, lesson or conversation in the Americas suggesting that I regard hombre as anything more.
+That’s what I learned in Spanish 1A, and I remember no speech, text, or lesson in the Americas suggesting that I regard hombre as anything more.

 Not in Spain.
-Speakers in one-on-one conversations here routinely address their male and female listeners as hombre, not to say anything about their gender, but — and pause with me, please, as I choose my words with care — to request a candid facing-of-facts while implying listener sympathy.
+Both sexes can expect to be addressed as hombre, sometimes almost meaninglessly — à la the interjectional use of Let’s get real! — but sometimes (and pause with me, please, as I choose my words with care) to request a candid facing-of-facts while implying listener sympathy.